charliecalvert/CloudNotes/Assignments/React/RestTests.md

 npm i --save-dev enzyme enzyme-react-adapter-16
 ```

-You can find the latest version of a package like this:
+You can find the latest release of a package like this:

 ```
 $ npm show react version
 16.0.0
 ```

+This is not the latest release on your system, but the latest release available from NPM.

 ## Render

-If necessary, tweak your render method slightly.
+If necessary, tweak your render method slightly as shown below.
 Notice that the state is set to a simpler object than in the previous version.
 Note that there are two paragraphs elements in the JSX.
 The portions of the code that changed now look like this:

 ```javascript
 constructor() {